IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 intervention is required to safely manage operation across the diamond.
 In essence, it operates on a first come, first served basis.
-Providing all the necessary sensors and signal logic, the Interlocking In A Box drives signals of your choice on one operational main track crossing an inactive (dummy) track.
+Providing all the necessary sensors and signal logic, the Interlocking In A Box drives signals of your choice on one operational track crossing a modeled, but inoperable track.

 At an automatic interlocking, sensors detect the arrival of a train on the